 They don’t know the pains causing these people to buy, or the motivation for their actions.
 Now you have the people and teams in your organization building, designing, and creating for people based solely on assumption.
 We all know that assumption is the mother of all “screw ups”.

 No matter the business, industry, or size of the organization, every company services somebody.
 Whether you call them clients, users, customers, or patrons, the one thing that remains true is that they all have a need for what you are offering (otherwise they wouldn’t be your consumers).

 Using personas gives everyone in your organization a better understanding of the customer.
 You can alleviate the issues that come from not knowing the customer.
 But keep in mind, just as your customers needs and motivations will change over time, the personas you create for them will have to be updated as well.

-We built a great tool at PlanBold.com to help you create, manage, and incorporate personas into your strategy – feel free to check it out.
+We built a great tool at PersonaBold.com to help you create, manage, and incorporate personas and audience information.